kovta/moorea/backend/MOOREA_PRIVACY_POLICY.md

 ### 17.1 Pinterest Developer Guidelines Compliance
 We comply with Pinterest's Developer Guidelines by:
 ✅ Being honest and transparent about our Service functionality
-✅ **NOT storing Pinterest content data** - We only store Pinterest URLs and attribution metadata
+✅ **NO Pinterest data storage** - We do NOT store any Pinterest data (no URLs, no metadata, no content)
-✅ **API calls only** - We call Pinterest API each time we need content, never storing Pinterest data
+✅ **API calls only** - We call Pinterest API each time we need content, never storing or caching Pinterest data
+✅ **Fresh data only** - All Pinterest content is retrieved fresh from API, never from cache or storage
 ✅ Only accessing public Pinterest content
 ✅ Not soliciting or collecting login credentials
 ✅ Keeping API credentials private and secure